RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/02-Flight-Variables/05-move.md

 ##### Description

-Moves the CoDrone EDU for a specific duration of time after flight variables have been set.
-When using move with no parameter it will move the drone 0.1 seconds at a time.
-It's usually used inside of a loop to move the drone a certain number of 'steps'.
+Moves CoDrone EDU in the direction set by the flight variables with the smallest duration possible (about 0.01 seconds).
+Since it has no specified duration, it is often used inside of a loop to check sensors simultaneously.

 ##### Parameters